Günther von Kluge: Western Front

-In the last days of July, the German army in Normandy had been reduced to such a poor state by Allied offensives that Kluge could no longer sustain a viable defensive position in Normandy; he had no prospects for reinforcements in the wake of Operation Bagration, the Soviet summer offensive against Army Group Centre, and very few Germans believed they could salvage victory.
-Between 1 and 4 August, seven divisions from the U.S. Third Army, under Lieutenant General George S. Patton, advanced rapidly through Avranches and over the bridge at Pontaubault into Brittany.
+In the last days of July, the German army in Normandy had been reduced to such a poor state by Allied offensives that Kluge could no longer sustain the defence of Normandy; he had no prospects for reinforcements in the wake of Operation Bagration, the Soviet summer offensive against Army Group Centre and very few Germans believed they could salvage victory.
+Between 1 and 4 August, seven divisions from the US Third Army, under Lieutenant General George S. Patton, advanced rapidly through Avranches and over the bridge at Pontaubault into Brittany.

 Against Kluge's advice to withdraw, Hitler ordered a counterattack, Operation Lüttich, between Mortain and Avranches.
-He demanded that all available Panzer units cooperate in a concentrated attack aimed at recapturing the Contentin Peninsula and cutting off U.S. forces in Brittany from resupply.
-According to OB West Operations Officer Bodo Zimmermann, Kluge knew "very well that carrying out this order meant the collapse of the Normandy front", but his misgiving were ignored.
+He demanded that all available Panzer units cooperate in a concentrated attack aimed at recapturing the Contentin Peninsula and cutting off US forces in Brittany from their supplies.
+According to OB West Operations Officer Bodo Zimmermann, Kluge knew "very well that carrying out this order meant the collapse of the Normandy front" but his misgivings were ignored.
 Kluge could only muster four depleted Panzer divisions by the time operations commenced on 7 August.
 The offensive came to a halt 15 km from Avaranches, primarily due to Allied air superiority, leaving German units vulnerable to entrapment.

-A final offensive, Operation Tractable, was launched by Canadian forces on 14 August in conjunction with American advances northward toward Chambois; their goal was to encircle and destroy the German 7th Army and 5th Panzer Army near the town of Falaise.
+A final offensive, Operation Tractable, was launched by Canadian forces on 14 August in conjunction with American advances northwards to Chambois; their goal was to encircle and destroy the 7th Army and 5th Panzer Army near the town of Falaise.
 In his final order as OB West commander, Kluge issued a full-scale retreat eastward on 16 August.
 The Allies did not capture Falaise until later that same day, leaving a 24 km-gap between Canadian and American forces—known as the Falaise Gap.
-By 22 August, the gap—desperately maintained by the Germans to allow their trapped forces to escape—was completely sealed, ending the Battle of Normandy with a decisive Allied victory.
-As remnants of Army Group B fled eastward, the Allies advanced without opposition through undefended territory.
+By 22 August, the gap—desperately maintained by the Germans to allow their forces to escape—was sealed, ending that part of the Battle of Normandy with an Allied victory.
+As remnants of Army Group B fled eastwards, the Allies advanced without opposition.
 Although perhaps 100,000 Germans managed to escape, 10,000 were killed and another 40,000–50,000 were captured.